woc-hack/tutorial/README.md

 Most databases are used for teaching and other tasks, spo please use WoC database using the 'use "database name"' command, E.G. (use WoC), and, after switching, you can view the available collections in the database by using the 'show collections' command.

-Currently, there is an author metadata collection (A_metadata.S) that contains the total number of projects an author has participated in, the total number of blobs created by them (before anyone else), the total number
+Currently, there is an author metadata collection (A_metadata.T) that contains the total number of projects an author has participated in, the total number of blobs created by them (before anyone else), the total number